EkeminiUmanah/Plant-Maintenance-Dashboard/README.md

 - **Analysis Engine:** Pivot tables and calculated KPIs
 - **Interactivity:** Slicers for execution-state filtering
 - **Data Generation:** Python (pandas, numpy) for realistic CMMS data simulation
+- The dataset was generated using a reproducible Python script (`generate_maintenance_data.py`) to simulate realistic oil and gas maintenance activity.

 This structure mirrors how maintenance data is modeled in enterprise CMMS and BI tools.